Abraham Lincoln: Native Americans

-Lincoln appointed William P. Dole as commissioner of the Bureau of Indian Affairs and made "extensive use of Indian Service positions to reward political supporters", according to the author Thomas Britten.
+Lincoln appointed William P. Dole as commissioner of the Bureau of Indian Affairs and made "extensive use of Indian Service positions to reward political supporters", according to the historian Thomas Britten.
 Lincoln's policies largely focused on assimilation of Native Americans and diminishing tribal landholdings, consistent with those of his predecessors, but his direct involvement in Native American affairs was unclear.
 His administration faced difficulties guarding Western settlers, railroads, and telegraph lines from Native American attacks.

 Tensions arose with the Dakota people due to American treaty violations, unfair trading, and government practices that led to starvation.
 In August 1862, the Dakota War broke out in Minnesota.
 Hundreds of settlers were killed and 30,000 were displaced from their homes.
 Some feared incorrectly that it might represent a Confederate conspiracy to start a war on the Northwestern frontier.
 Lincoln ordered thousands of paroled prisoners of war be sent to put down the uprising.
 When the Confederacy protested, Lincoln revoked the policy and none arrived in Minnesota.
 Lincoln sent Pope as commander of the new Department of the Northwest.

 Appointed as a state militia colonel, Henry Hastings Sibley eventually defeated the Dakota chief Little Crow at the Battle of Wood Lake.
 A war crimes trial led by Sibley sentenced 303 Dakota warriors to death; the legal scholar Carol Chomsky described the trial as "a study in military injustice" designed to "guarantee an unjust outcome".
 Lincoln pardoned all but 39 of the condemned warriors, and, with one execution suspended, the remaining 38 were hanged in the largest mass execution in U.S. history.

 Congressman Alexander Ramsey told Lincoln in 1864 that he would have received more re-election support in Minnesota had he executed all 303 warriors.
 Lincoln responded, "I could not afford to hang men for votes."
 Lincoln called for reform of federal Indian policy but prioritized the war and Reconstruction.
 Changes were made in response to the Sand Creek Massacre of November 1864, prioritizing peaceful administration of Native affairs and condemning those encroaching on Native territory, but not until after Lincoln's death.